 - Plan practical activities to allow students to achieve the learning objectives

 - Reflect on the effectiveness of practical activities

-Gill and Karen will be on hand between 26 November - 14 December 2018 to support each of the three weeks from the course start date.
+Gill and Karen will be on hand between 6 May - 31 May 2019 to support each of the three weeks from the course start date.
 At the end of the course there is also a Question and Answer (Q&A) session with Gill.
-Post your outstanding questions by 14 December to step 3.11.
+Post your outstanding questions by 5pm (BST) on 4 June 2019 to step 3.12.